Megan Gaffney

-Megan Gaffney (born 3 December 1991) is a Scottish rugby player from Edinburgh who played in the 2021 Women's Six Nations Championship and has competed internationally for Scotland since 2011.
+Megan Gaffney (born 3 December 1991) is a former Scottish rugby union player.
+She is from Edinburgh and has competed internationally for Scotland since 2011.
 She has twice been selected for the Great Britain 7s training squad for the Rio and Tokyo Olympics.
+She retired from international rugby at the end of 2022.

 Club career

 In 2020 Gaffney began to play for Heriots RFC.
 Before this, she played for the Watsonians.
 In an interview with East Lothian Courier, she commented on her move: “It is a really forward-thinking club.
 I know a lot of the players there and I have watched the team progress.”

 Before joining the Watsonians, she had also played for Murrayfield Wanderers and Hillhead Jordanhill.
 She scored the winning try in the last minute for Hillhead Jordanhill in the 2013 Sarah Beaney Cup Final at Murrayfield against RHC Cougars.

 Gaffney was in the Edinburgh University Women’s squad, which won three BUCS titles in 2016/17.